libxkbcommon 1.13.0

 XKB_EXPORT xkb_layout_index_t xkb_event::xkb_event_serialize_layout (const struct xkb_event *event, enum xkb_state_component components)

-XKB_EXPORT struct xkb_event_iteratorxkb_event_iterator::xkb_event_iterator_new (struct xkb_context *context, enum xkb_event_iterator_flags flags)
+XKB_EXPORT struct xkb_eventsxkb_events::xkb_events_new_batch (struct xkb_context *context, enum xkb_events_flags flags)

-XKB_EXPORT struct xkb_state_machinexkb_state_machine::xkb_state_machine_new (struct xkb_keymap *keymap, const struct xkb_state_machine_options *options)
+XKB_EXPORT struct xkb_machinexkb_machine::xkb_machine_new (struct xkb_keymap *keymap, const struct xkb_machine_options *options)

 XKB_EXPORT struct xkb_statexkb_state::xkb_state_new (struct xkb_keymap *keymap)